Enjoying our puzzle hints?

 Definition: a musical concept, not a physical object

-Why it's tricky: multiple meanings, can refer to a physical object or a musical concept
+Why it's tricky: can refer to both a musical concept and a physical object used to unlock doors

 SCALE

-Definition: a musical concept, not a measuring device
+Definition: a series of musical notes, not a device for measuring weight

-Why it's tricky: multiple meanings, can refer to a musical concept or a measuring device
+Why it's tricky: can refer to both a musical concept and a device for measuring weight

 BIND